Spencerx/fennek/README.md

 ## Install Server Certificates

-* Open your **fennek-cerfticates.sh** script.
+* Open your **fennek-certificates.sh** script.
 For our use case the SUSE Manager WebUI certificates are required for accessing components(websockets) during images processing.
 This script must be run as the **sudo** user.

 Replace **$HOSTNAME** with your SUSE Manager servers hostname: